WHOIGit/2021-10-26-Workshop-API-INTRO/index.md

   <strong>Requirements:</strong>
   <ul>
     <li>Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.</li>
     <li>A web browser (e.g. Chrome, Firefox).
-Participants will be using the Developer Tools of their browser to look at API responsese. </li>
+Participants will be using the Developer Tools of their browser to look at API responses. </li>
 	<li>[Optional] Your own python development environment.
 A working python notebook will be provided to participants to try out lessons and follow along, but you can use your own development environment if you wish.</li>
     <li> Participants will need to join a Zoom video conference.
 Installing free zoom conference software is recommended.
 You will not need a paid account.
 See <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting">Joining a meeting from Zoom Help Center</a></li>
    </ul>